⭐️ Delving deeper into packaging materials with rigid boxes

 Partial finish is a type of rigid packaging where the wrapping and chipboard are only somewhat complete.

-The wrapping is only used to finish the box’s inner edges, and the chipboard inside is visible and bare; meaning it is not finished.
+The wrapping is only used to finish the box’s outer surfaces, and the chipboard inside is visible and bare; meaning it is not finished.

-Partial finish rigid boxes are made with a single-piece of chipboard with perforated crease lines for folding and wrapped without the additional interior layer which leaves the kraft or grey chipboard material exposed, which is a faster production process.
+Partial finish rigid boxes are made with a single-piece of chipboard with perforated crease lines for folding and wrapped without the additional exterior layer which leaves the kraft or grey chipboard material exposed.

 - Wrapped only to finish the inner edge of the boxes